 Toes would get swallowed on occasion but rapidly were replaced, at times having multiple toes to chose from.
 He was invited to share a cocktail with Jay Leno on The Tonight Show but the US Government refused to allow human remains to cross the border.

 Captain Dick eventually shipped out of Dawson City in 1993 and gave his latest pickled toe to a friend.
 The Sourtoe tradition found a home at the Downtown Hotel and the owners of the establishment bought the rights to the Sourtoe name.
-The tradition has an astonishing following, and this surreal tourist attraction, upto 150 people have queued up to partake on one night.
+The tradition has an astonishing following, and this surreal tourist attraction has upto 150 people queued up to partake on any given night.
 The club has around 100,000 members.
 The "cocktail" now consists of a straight Yukon Whiskey with a mummified toe.
 A shot at glory will set you back C$5.

 Dick Stevenson donated his ten toes to be cured in rock salt for six months before joining the current Sourtoe line up for patrons to "kiss".
 His ashes are to be put on display in a toe shaped urn in the hotel.
 There have been multiple toe thefts with a fine of C$2,500 now levied on people who attempt to swipe a toe.
 British endurance athlete Nick Griffiths donated three frostbitten toes that he lost on the Yukon Arctic ultramarathon.

 Stevenson was known, unsurprisingly, as a popular and colourful Yukon character who had a habit of creating unusual ideas.
 He apparently had a plan for a "Miss Nude" contest in Dawson City.
 It is unclear if this was a devious plan to generate more toe donations!